F4ithfu1Byt35/megabytes/Are-we-all-trying-to-hard.md

 - We know people that have good intention and truly want the best for people.
 Most people like this are lacking of introspection and conscience.
 But there are a people that are is too introspective, too self-critical, and too unwilling to give themselves the benefit of the doubt that they would give a total stranger.
 These people can become spiritually numb.
 These type of people tend to forget that Jesus gave us a pardon and peace for all our sins.
 These people that are trying too hard typically live in constant fear and sense of judgement.
 In my search of the bible it shows us ways and answers to deal with this.
 Surely the better way is to live.
 Yes, we are sinful people but people who have been loved, redeemed, and secured to God through the work of Jesus can rest peacefully.

-“God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.”
-2 Corinthians 5:21
+> “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.”
+> > **2 Corinthians 5:21**

 God ask us to name and confess our sins but with gratitude rather than in fear of rejection.

-“ This is the message we have heard from him and declare to you: God is light; in him there is no darkness at all.
+>“This is the message we have heard from him and declare to you: God is light; in him there is no darkness at all.
 6 If we claim to have fellowship with him and yet walk in the darkness, we lie and do not live out the truth.
 7 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.
 8 If we claim to be without sin, we deceive ourselves and the truth is not in us.
 9 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 10 If we claim we have not sinned, we make him out to be a liar and his word is not in us.”
-1 John 1:5-10
+> **1 John 1:5-10**

-“My dear children, I write this to you so that you will not sin.
+> “My dear children, I write this to you so that you will not sin.
 But if anybody does sin, we have an advocate with the Father—Jesus Christ, the Righteous One.
 2 He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.”
-1 John 2:1-2
+> **1 John 2:1-2**

 So we should not presume grace; but be grateful for it.
 Do not be cavalier about failure; confess it and move on.
 Remember the story Jesus told about the man who tried so hard to be holy and could name the steps of progress he had made — thankful that he wasn't like the sinful other man in the story?
 The other person in the story was anything but holy, but he went home at peace with God for confessing his unworthiness!
 His confessional and prayerful attitude seems to be at the heart of true holiness — the holiness that God himself seeks and honors in us
 The Parable of the Pharisee and the Tax Collector

-"To some who were confident of their own righteousness and looked down on everyone else, Jesus told this parable: 10 “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
+>"To some who were confident of their own righteousness and looked down on everyone else, Jesus told this parable: 10 “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 11 The Pharisee stood by himself and prayed: ‘God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector.
 12 I fast twice a week and give a tenth of all I get.’
 13 “But the tax collector stood at a distance.
 He would not even look up to heaven, but beat his breast and said, ‘God, have mercy on me, a sinner.’
 14 “I tell you that this man, rather than the other, went home justified before God.
 For all those who exalt themselves will be humbled, and those who humble themselves will be exalted.”
-Luke 18:9–14
+> **Luke 18:9–14**

 Remember the three beautiful stories about the joy of salvation when sinners are found, returned to where they belong, and turn from their past life of rebellion and are welcomed back into the family of God?
 They were told to sinful people who were drawing near Jesus to hear him and turn their lives back to God !